GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 related_post: payment-and-address-form-best-practices
 ---

-This codelab shows you how to build payment and address forms that are accessible and easy to use.
+This codelab shows you how to build payment and address forms that are secure, accessible and easy to use.

+First: build a payment form.

 ## Step 1: Use HTML as intended